Post-Discectomy Rehabilitation | Shift Spinal Health

 • Build tolerance for sitting, standing, and sustained postures

-• Long-term maintenance program established
+• Long-term protection program established

 Four things that separate effective rehabilitation from going through the motions.